-During the first nine weeks of a semester or the first three weeks of a summer term, the instructor may drop a student from class for non-attendance.
+During the first nine weeks of the spring or fall semesters, the first three weeks of a five-week summer term, or the first six weeks of a ten-week summer term, the instructor may drop a student from class for non-attendance.
 The student will receive a grade of "W." After these periods, the instructor may recommend to the Dean that a student be dropped from class when the instructor can show that unusual circumstances exist to warrant such action.
-The Dean, with the approval of the Vice President for Academic Affairs, may drop a student from class; the student will receive a grade of "W" if the student was passing at the time of the drop or a grade of "F" if the student was failing at the time of the drop.
+The Dean may drop a student from class; the student will receive a grade of "W" if the student was passing at the time of the drop or a grade of "F" if the student was failing at the time of the drop.
+Any drops after the automatic "W" date are administrative and ARE NOT STUDENT OPTIONS.